Rock the Quarantine: Fearless Friday!

 Conversely, I believe, we can DECIDE on the front end of the hard times that we will face whatever is to come with courage.
 We can choose to live fearlessly.

 Living fearlessly is a constant decision.
-It doesn’t mean our hearts, minds; our lives, our void of fear or anxiety, it simply means we choose not to allow those feelings to make our life-decisions for us.
+It doesn’t mean our hearts, minds, our lives, are void of fear or anxiety, it simply means we choose not to allow those feelings to make our life-decisions for us.
 We will move ahead, press on, survive and thrive despite the fear.

 So in these days of unsettling situations; in these days of shelter-in-place and social distancing; in these days of uncertain economy and unknown outcomes, we must choose to live fearlessly.
 We must not allow our fear to consume us, to direct us and make decisions for us that will lead to our mental, spiritual, and physical destruction.
 Fear and anxiety deplete emotional resources, steal from the immune system and weigh so heavily on the spirit of faith and hope that the soul soon reaches the point of desperation.